cloud-ark/kubeplus/README.rst

    $ export PATH=$PATH:`pwd`

-Once this is done, you can use following 'kubectl man' and 'kubectl composition' commands.
+Once this is done, you can use following 'kubectl man', 'kubectl composition', 'kubectl metrics' commands.

 .. code-block :: bash